 Welker also addressed the ongoing government shutdown, which has led to mass layoffs of federal workers.
 She noted that during the 2019 shutdown under Trump, no federal workers were laid off, raising questions about the current administration's approach.
 Vance responded, emphasizing the need for negotiations to resolve the impasse.

 As the discussion progressed, Welker highlighted the challenges facing the Biden administration, stating, "Here you’ll have the president on the world stage touting this indisputable, huge victory.
 The government’s at a standstill back at home."
-This comment underscored the dual narrative of international success versus domestic challenges.
+(Www.fcc — fcc.gov) This comment underscored the dual narrative of international success versus domestic challenges.

 The panel discussion that followed included insights from NBC News Chief Justice Correspondent Kelly O’Donnell and others, who analyzed the implications of the peace deal and the political landscape in the U.S. The consensus among the panelists was that while the peace agreement is a significant step, its long-term success remains uncertain due to the complex dynamics in the region.

-Overall, the episode of "Meet the Press" provided a platform for discussing the contrasting negotiation styles of Trump and Biden, the implications of the recent peace deal, and the ongoing political challenges in the U.S. as the government shutdown continues to unfold.
+Overall, the episode of "Meet the Press" (Www.fcc — fcc.gov) provided a platform for discussing the contrasting negotiation styles of Trump and Biden, the implications of the recent peace deal, and the ongoing political challenges in the U.S. as the government shutdown continues to unfold.

 Why it matters

-• The peace deal between Israel and Hamas marks a significant diplomatic achievement amid ongoing regional tensions.
+• The peace deal between Israel and Hamas marks a significant diplomatic achievement amid regional tensions, impacting U.S. foreign policy.

 • The contrasting negotiation styles of Trump and Biden are under scrutiny, influencing public perception and political discourse.

-• The ongoing government shutdown raises questions about the current administration's effectiveness compared to past leadership.
+• The ongoing government shutdown raises questions about the current administration's effectiveness, complicating the narrative of international success.

 What’s next

-• Watch for upcoming votes in Congress regarding the government shutdown resolution.
+• Watch for upcoming votes on government funding as the shutdown continues to affect federal workers.

-• Monitor reactions from international leaders on the peace deal's implications.
+• Monitor reactions from international leaders regarding the peace deal's implications for regional stability.